Fort Spring, West Virginia

 Fort Spring was originally called "Mann's Ferry" and the community's current name refers to the old settler fort that has been lost to history.
 The rock cliff, or bluff, seen just prior to the primary two train tunnels when traveling eastward, was named 'Wilson's Bluff' due to a family settled there.
-Colonel John Stuart, who shipped Ice Age sloth bones (Megalonyx jeffersonii) to Thomas Jefferson, noted the presence of saltpetre caves in the area.
+Colonel John Stuart, who once commanded the old fort as well as shipped Ice Age sloth bones (Megalonyx jeffersonii) to Thomas Jefferson, noted the presence of saltpetre caves in the area.
 The area is a combination of karst topography, riparian floodplain and ancient riverbeds with limestone (karst) outcropping mixing with farmlands and deciduous forest.
-The only available drinking water is by drilled wells or cistern or transportation.
+Drinking water is not from the nearby river but by drilled wells, rainwater cisterns or transported from elsewhere.

-Due to recent West Virginia tourism promotions, Fort Spring is a known spot for setting down kayaks and other types of boats for day trips to the nearby town of Alderson.
+Due to recent West Virginia tourism promotions, Fort Spring is known as a set-in point for kayaks and other boats used on day trips to the nearby town of Alderson.